-- First of all, we create a pdf reader object of watermark.pdf.
-To the passed page object, we use mergePage() function and pass the page object of first page of watermark pdf reader object.
+- Foremost, we create a PDF reader object of watermark.pdf.
+To the passed page object, we use mergePage() function and pass the page object of first page of watermark PDF reader object.
 This will overlay the watermark over the passed page object.

 And here we reach the end of this long tutorial on working with PDF files in python.

 Now, you can easily create your own PDF manager!